MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-licensing.md

 Windows 11 Enterprise E3 builds on Windows 11 Pro by adding more advanced features designed to address the needs of large and mid-size organizations.
 Examples include advanced protection against modern security threats, the broadest range of options for operating system deployment and update, and comprehensive device and app management.

 > [!NOTE]
-> Windows 11 Enterprise E3 is usually licensed through Volume Licensing programs and is an upgrade from Windows Pro.
+> Windows Enterprise E3 is a **per user subscription**, intended for organizations.
+It includes **Windows Enterprise edition** with cloud-powered capabilities and **subscription use rights**.
+Windows Enterprise E3 is usually licensed through Volume Licensing programs and is an upgrade from Windows Pro.

 #### Windows 11 Enterprise features